ThanhL/Attitude-Estimation-with-UKF-and-Quarternions/README.md

 This repository covers an attitude estimation system with the use of quaternions and Unscented Kalman Filters.
 This project using the LIS3MDL+LSM6DS33 sensor module that provides accelerometer, gyroscope and magnetometer data.
 The code can be uploaded to a Teensy/Arduino which does the Unscented Kalman Filter calculations onboard the microcontroller and prints the quaternion results to Serial.

-To visualize the quaternion, a Processing sketch was developed (located in the Processing folder).
+To visualize the quaternion, a Processing sketch was developed (OrientationVisualization.pde located in the Processing folder).
 The sketch reads the quaternion data from USB serial outputted by the Teensy/Arduino and then applies the rotation onto an object for visualization as shown:

 *** Insert Video ***